Skip to Main Content

 A Flemish Interior Address with a Classical Foundation

 West Flanders' fine-dining conversation tends to cluster around coastal Heist, where Bartholomeus holds court, and the cities.
-Waregem sits in the interior, in the quieter agricultural belt between Kortrijk and Ghent, and it is here that Castor has quietly accumulated the kind of citation record that places it alongside Belgium's more conspicuous addresses.
+Waregem sits in the interior, in the quieter agricultural belt between Kortrijk and Ghent, and it is here that Castor has accumulated a citation record that places it alongside Belgium's more prominent addresses.
 Two Michelin stars held across 2024 and 2025, three consecutive appearances in the Opinionated About Dining Classical in Europe rankings (peaking at number 83 in 2023, tracking to 87 in 2024 and 102 in 2025), and a La Liste score of 92.5 points in 2025: the credentials are consistent and the trajectory is long enough to be taken seriously.

 The address is Kortrijkseweg 164, a road that runs through the flat, open farming country that defines this part of the province.
 That geography matters more than it might first appear.
 West Flanders is chicory country, endive country, leek and salsify country, and the produce of this region's soil has a direct line to what arrives on the plate at Castor.
 This is not a kitchen that imports its identity from somewhere else.